blobaa/claim-ts/README.md

 claim-ts source code ("The Software") is licensed under both GNU Affero General Public License v3.0 or later and a proprietary license that can be arranged with me.
 In practical sense, this means:

-- if you are developing Open Source Software (OSS) based on claim-ts, chances are you will be able to use claim-ts freely under AGPL.
+- If you are developing Open Source Software (OSS) based on claim-ts, chances are you will be able to use claim-ts freely under AGPL.
 Please double check [here](https://www.gnu.org/licenses/agpl-3.0.en.html) for OSS license compatibility with AGPL.
 - Alternatively, if you are unable to release your application as Open Source Software, you may arrange alternative licensing with me.
 Just send your inquiry to a_aldemir@hotmail.de to discuss this option.